lyzhang0113/mrz-scanner-docs-js/guides/mrz-scanner-v2.0.md

 <div class="multi-panel-start"></div>
 <div class="multi-panel-title">Build from Source</div>

 While using the pre-compiled script is the easiest way to get started with the MRZ Scanner, we do also allow you to build the MRZ Scanner SDK from source.
 Building from source gives you the advantage of performing in-depth SDK customization.

-The MRZ Scanner is built using three constituent Dynamsoft products: [**Dynamsoft Label Recognizer**]({{ site.dlr_js }}), [**Dynamsoft Code Parser**]({{ site.dcp_js }}api-reference/code-parser-module.html?lang=javascript), and [**Dynamsoft Camera Enhancer**]({{ site.dce_js }}api-reference/index.html?lang=javascript), so any MRZ Scanner customization involves working with the foundational API of these products.
+The MRZ Scanner is built using three constituent Dynamsoft products: **Dynamsoft Label Recognizer**, **Dynamsoft Code Parser**, and **Dynamsoft Camera Enhancer**, so any MRZ Scanner customization involves working with these products.

-The first step to building the SDK from source is retrieving the **MRZ Scanner JavaScript Edition** source files from the official [Github repository](https://github.com/Dynamsoft/mrz-scanner-javascript), compiling them into a distributable package, and then runs a *ready-made* Hello World sample page that is already included in the repo.
+Building the SDK from source involves retrieving the **MRZ Scanner JavaScript Edition** source files from the official [Github repository](https://github.com/Dynamsoft/mrz-scanner-javascript), compiles them into a distributable package, and then runs a *ready-made* Hello World sample page that is already included in the repo.

 Follow these steps in order to build from the source: